Serie A transfer news: Arsenal's Mkhitaryan completes loan move to Roma | Goal.com

 Mkhitaryan showed a hint of his previous form with the Gunners, scoring two goals and adding four assists in just 11 games for Arsenal after his move to the Emirates Stadium.

-The attacker scored six goals and added for assists in 25 Premier League matches last season, but had made just a singular start for the Gunners this campaign before his move to Roma.
+The attacker scored six goals and added four assists in 25 Premier League matches last season, but had made just a single start for the Gunners this campaign before his move to Roma.

 The Armenia international still has another year remaining on his contract with Arsenal.